JeovaniMartinez/Android-Utils/docs/utilities/watermark.md

 #### <a href="../reference/androidutils/com.jeovanimartinez.androidutils.watermark/-watermark/index.html" target="_blank"><b>[ Reference ]</b></a>

-Before to draw the watermark on the image, is needed create an object with the watermark settings.
+Before to draw the watermark on the image, is needed create an object with the watermark configuration.
 The library defines two types of watermark, text and drawable (image, shape, etc.).

 ### Drawable